kyma-project/kyma/docs/02-get-started/03-deploy-expose-microservice.md

 ---
-title: Deploy and expose a container microservice
+title: Deploy and expose a microservice
 ---

 You already know how to [deploy](02-deploy-expose-function.md#create-a-function) and [expose a Function](02-deploy-expose-function.md#expose-the-function).
 Let's now do the same with a container microservice.